quanteda/spacyr/README.md

                                     py_path = "/the/path/to/python")) # e.g. "/usr/local/bin/python"
 ```

-These lines can be directly inserted by a text-editor.
-Or from `R`, enter the following (for Mac/Linux):
+These lines can be directly inserted by a text editor.
+Or from R, enter the following (for Mac/Linux):

 ``` r
 option_string <- 'options(spacy_python_setting = list(type = "python_executable",